ArunGovil/TailwindNuxt/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 with TailwindCSS Minimal Starter

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Look at the [nuxt 3 tailwind documentation](https://tailwindcss.nuxtjs.org/) to learn more.

 ## Setup